aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 Just optimize your code, and notice the limitation of JavaScript.
 The larger the amount of code being executed, the larger the performance gain realized (被意識到).

 - `for`, `while` and `do-while` loops all are similar to each other.
-- Avoid using `for-in` unless you need to iterate over a number of unknown object properties.
+- Avoid using `for-in` unless you need to iterate over several unknown object properties.
 - Decrease the amount of work per iteration and decrease the number of loop iterations to improve loop performance.
 - `switch` is always faster than `if-else`, but not always the best solution.
 - Lookup tables are a faster alternative.
-- Notice that limitation of call stack.
+- Notice that limitation of the call stack.
 - When running into a stack overflow error, change the method to an iterative one, or make use of memoization to avoid work repetition.